MichaelGardone/PCPCG/README.md

 This is work by Michael Gardone, Nancy N. Blackburn, and Daniel S. Brown

+For examples of how to implement it in Unity, [please view this repository](https://github.com/MichaelGardone/PCC-Examples)!

 ## External Libraries

 The PCC DLL relies on LibSVMSharp, which is a wrapper around the C++ libsvm library created by Chih-Chung Chang and Chih-Jen Lin of the Information Engineering Graduate Institute of Taiwan University.